Medications and Drugs

 Hydromorphone is used to treat moderate to severe pain.
 The extended-release form of this medication is for around-the-clock treatment of pain.

-Hydromorphone may also be used for other purposes not listed in this medication guide.
+Hydromorphone may also be used for purposes not listed in this medication guide.

 Dilaudid 2 mg ABB